 Reasons to invest in mental health in the workplace

-Every business in the UK can be effected by mental health problems in the workplace.
 Whilst there is now a growing appreciation for employers to address this, a lot still needs to be done to raise mental health awareness in the workplace and reduce the sigma it can have.
 There are many reasons to invest in mental health training.

-''On average, for every £1 spent on supporting their people’s mental health, employers get £5 back on their investment.
+''On average, for every £1 spent on supporting their people’s mental health, employers get £4.70 back on their investment.
 Interventions with the highest return tend to be focus on preventative large-scale initiatives ''

 Reactive (1-1) mental health support